 Required Standards Justification

-EIP-155 (Replay Protection): Agent registrations involve wallet signatures.
-Without chain ID inclusion (EIP-155), a registration signature on mainnet could be replayed on testnets or L2s, potentially creating conflicting agent records across chains.
+EIP-155 (Replay Protection): Verification requests involve signed messages from agent owners to authorize providers or payments.
+Without chain ID inclusion EIP-155, a signed request on mainnet could be replayed on testnets or L2s, potentially triggering unwanted verifications or duplicate payments across chains.

-ERC-191 (Signed Data Standard): Wallet verification requires proving wallet ownership.
-ERC-191 provides the standardised prefix for signed messages, ensuring compatibility across wallets and preventing signature malleability.
+EIP-191 (Signed Data Standard): Wallet verification and request authorization require proving control over the agent wallet.
+EIP-191 provides a standardised prefix for signed messages, ensuring compatibility across wallets and preventing signature malleability during verification.

-The four verification types are presented in alphabetical order (ETV → SCV → WAV → WV) for clarity and consistency.
+The five verification types are presented in alphabetical order (ETV → MCV → SCV → WAV → WV) for clarity and consistency.

-The decision to implement four distinct verification types addresses different aspects of agent authenticity:
+The decision to implement five distinct verification types addresses different aspects of agent authenticity:

 ETV validates on-chain presence and contract legitimacy, ensuring the agent has a legitimate blockchain footprint

-SCV validates staking contract security, ensuring agents with staking mechanisms have secure and auditable contracts
+SCV validates Solidity Code security, ensuring agents with staking mechanisms have secure and auditable contracts

 WAV ensures the agent’s web endpoint is accessible and secure, protecting users from phishing and vulnerable endpoints